Skip to main content

 In an asynchronous system you can't get a response from the destination smart contract in the same transaction.
 A contract call may take a few blocks to be processed, depending on the length of the route between source and destination.

-To achieve the infinite sharding paradigm, it is necessary to ensure full parallelization, which means that the execution of each transactions is independent of every other.
+Achieving the infinite sharding paradigm requires full parallelization, ensuring that each transaction executes independently of others.
 Therefore, instead of transactions which affect and change the state of many contracts at one time, each transaction in TON is only executed on a single smart contract and smart contracts communicate through messages.
 That way, smart contracts can only interact with each other by calling their functions with special messages and getting a response to them via other messages later.

 info